pixelstorm/coding_guidelines_custom_builds/README.md

 # Best Practices and Coding Standards for custom builds

 1. Develop using php 7 and above
-1. No inline code, no code is to be exposed to the client in the admin area.
+1. No inline code, no hardcoding content into theme files, no code is to be exposed to the client in the admin area.
 1. Use inline svgs for icons and logos
 1. Develop locally before implementing on staging or live site
 1. Develop using reusable modular components